A safety kit is essential for any household. Here are the 10 items you need to keep your family safe.

 With a battery-powered or hand crank radio, you can receive important information about the weather, natural disasters, and other emergencies.
 It can also be used to communicate with family, friends, or authorities if needed.

 Battery-powered radios come with various features such as AM/FM bands, shortwave listening capability, and NOAA weather alerts.
 In addition, many of these radios are able to recharge with a USB cable or from solar energy.
+Hand crank radios offer the same features, but with the added advantage of providing electricity for your radio without needing to replace batteries.

 Having access to a radio in an emergency can make all the difference when it comes to being informed and prepared.
 Additionally, it can provide peace of mind knowing that you have reliable communication in a time of crisis.